QuTech-Delft/OpenQL/docs/scheduling.rst

 The cycle values are consistent with all constraints imposed during scheduling and with the scheduling strategy that has been specified through the options or by selection of the entry point.

+:Note: There are no gates for control flow; so these are not defined in the configuration file; these are not scheduled in the usual way; these are not translated to QASM and external representations in the usual way.
+See :ref:`kernel`.

 .. _scheduling_options:

 Options